Notice: Your browser is not supported or outdated so some features of the site might not be available.

 JBL E65BTNC Wireless

-The Plantronics BackBeat Go 810 are better sounding headphones than the JBL E65BTNC.
+The Plantronics BackBeat Go 810 Wireless are better-sounding headphones than the JBL E65BTNC Wireless.
 They also have better battery life and have a few customization options inside their companion app.
-However, they might feel a bit light on bass, which the JBLs aren’t.
+However, they might feel a bit light on bass, which the JBLs aren't.
 Also, the E65BTNC have a better noise cancelling feature which makes them more versatile for commuting and at the office.
 They also feel slightly more comfortable and better-built, and they also have an in-line microphone that should perform better for calls.

 Sony WH-CH700N Wireless